table of contents

 Follow a hair-healthy diet

 Incorporate more foods that promote healthy hair.
-Eating foods rich in vitamin A, vitamin D, vitamin E, selenium, biotin, iron, and zinc is a good idea.
+Eating foods rich in vitamins A, D, and E, selenium, biotin, iron, and zinc is a good idea.
 Most people get enough of these vitamins from their diets and don’t need supplements unless they have a vitamin deficiency (Almohanna, 2019).

 Be kind to your hair